Finding the Best Hip Quiver

 The Mossy Oak Sidekick Hip Quiver

-This is a good option, and there are plenty of people at my local range who use it, and—this is probably the main reason why I've included this one—I've gotten a few emails from people who were asking about no-frills, lo-fi option.
+I think this is a good option, and there are plenty of people at my local range who use it, and—this is probably the main reason why I've included this one—I've gotten a few emails from people who were asking about no-frills, lo-fi option.
 Here you go!

 One thing worth noting: the material isn't meant to withstand sharper arrows (like broadheads or field points).
 Some folks cut off the bottom of a plastic bottle and put it in the bottom of the quiver to give it something of a base.